dridi/libvmod-querystring/README.rst

 Return value
    STRING
 Description
-   Returns the given URI with its query-string removed if empty Example
+   Returns the given URI without empty parameters.
+The query-string is removed if empty (either before or after the removal of empty parameters).
+Example
    .. sourcecode::